 Trouble shooting the Coins & amounts

-If you want your Hopper to automatically buy, you will need to decide what your bot should base its buying decisions!
+If you want your Hopper to automatically buy, then you will need to decide how your bot should base its buying decisions!

 A detailed explanation of every configurable field:

 Choose a strategy for your Hopper.
-You can choose to disable strategies and following signals only (for Hero users), configure the strategy you've bought on the marketplace, and the ones you've built yourself or enable the killer A.I. that you've trained.
+You can choose to disable strategies and following signals only (for Hero users), configure the strategy you've bought on the marketplace, or choose the ones you've built yourself or enable the killer A.I. that you've trained.

 When a strategy is enabled, your Hopper will scan the markets with the indicators configured for potential buying opportunities.
-The amount of time between scans is based on the subscription that you've assigned.
+The amount of time between scans is based on your subscription.

 Number of targets to buy